William Anderson General Merchandise Store

 The William Anderson General Merchandise Store (also known as Anderson's Corner) is a historic site in Redland, Florida, United States.
-Built in 1911 by William “Popp” Anderson, who worked for railroad magnate Henry Flagler, the wood-frame structure is located at 15700 Southwest 232nd Street.
+Built in 1912 by Mr. Rawls for William “Popp” Anderson, who worked for railroad magnate Henry Flagler, the wood-frame structure is located at 15700 Southwest 232nd Street.
 It served as a general store for the thriving Redlands agricultural community until the 1930s, when it was converted into apartments.
 Condemned in 1975, it was granted a reprieve for rehabilitation and was eventually converted into the successful Harvest House restaurant.
 After being ravaged by Hurricane Andrew in 1992, the building was partially restored, although it has remained vacant since.

-On October 18, 1977, it was added to the National Register of Historic Places.
+On October 18, 1977, the William Anderson General Merchandise Store was added to the National Register of Historic Places.
 It was designated a historic building by Miami-Dade County in 1981.
 As of 2019, it is on the Dade Heritage Trust list of the 12 Most Endangered Sites in Miami-Dade County.